Julia Ann Comstock

 Brief Life History of Julia Ann

-When Julia Ann Comstock was born on 8 March 1818, in Auburn, Cayuga, New York, United States, her father, Anson Comstock, was 25 and her mother, Rachel Hitchcock, was 25.
+When Julia Ann Comstock was born on 8 March 1818, in Madison, New York, United States, her father, Anson Comstock, was 25 and her mother, Rachel Hitchcock, was 25.
 She married John White Haight on 17 September 1838, in New York, United States.
 They were the parents of at least 5 sons and 4 daughters.
-She died on 11 March 1856, in Auburn, Cayuga, New York, United States, at the age of 38.
+She lived in Tioga, Tioga, New York, United States in 1850.
+She died on 11 March 1856, in Auburn, Cayuga, New York, United States, at the age of 38, and was buried in Fort Hill Cemetery, Auburn, Cayuga, New York, United States.

 Photos and Memories (0)